 - Best for debt settlement: National Debt Relief

-- Best for no upfront fees: New Era Debt Solutions
+- Best for Spanish speakers: New Era Debt Solutions

-- Best for free consultations: Accredited Debt Relief
+- Best for quick results: Accredited Debt Relief

 Because many debt relief companies suggest debt settlement plans that can cause your credit score to plummet, these firms have gotten a bad reputation.
 However, there are plenty of reputable companies offering needed assistance.

-To come up with our ranking of the best debt settlement companies of 2020, we considered several different factors including accreditation with the Better Business Bureau (BBB), third-party reviews, overall transparency and overall services offered.
-As you look over our list of the top debt settlement companies, keep in mind that not all of these companies offer their services in every state.
+To come up with our ranking of the best debt settlement companies of 2022, we considered several factors, including third-party reviews, overall transparency and overall services offered.
+As you look over our list of the top debt settlement companies, keep in mind that not all of these companies offer their services in every state

 Best for debt settlement: National Debt Relief

-National Debt Relief is one of the top companies offering debt relief nationwide, and it shows in their overall rankings and reviews.
-This company has an A+ rating with the BBB, and it has also received numerous accolades for its debt settlement and debt consolidation offerings.
+National Debt Relief is one of the top companies offering debt relief nationwide, and that shows in its overall rankings and reviews.

-National Debt Relief lets consumers call and speak with a debt counselor for free, and you can use them for debt settlement, debt consolidation and even credit counseling.
-The stated goal of National Debt Relief is offering common sense alternatives to bankruptcy that help consumers get back on track and on with their lives.
+National Debt Relief lets consumers call and speak with debt counselors for free, and you can use the company for debt settlement.
+National Debt Relief’s stated goal is to offer common-sense alternatives to bankruptcy that help consumers get back on track and on with their lives.

-Best for no upfront fees: New Era Debt Solutions
+Best for Spanish speakers: New Era Debt Solutions

-New Era Debt Solutions is another top debt relief company with excellent reviews and an A+ rating from the BBB.
-Since 1999, it claims to have helped consumers settle over $250 million in debt.
-New Era Debt Solutions offers a speedy, common-sense debt solution that helps you settle for less than what you owe.
+New Era Debt Solutions is another top debt relief company with excellent reviews.
+It claims to have helped consumers settle over $250 million in debt since 1999.
+New Era Debt Solutions offers a speedy debt solution that helps you settle for less than what you owe.